 GCA 153 Introduction to the Arts (Fall, Spring)

-Through the Internet, CDs and videos, live performances and museum visits, students will introduced to the major art forms of theatre, music, dance, film, the visual arts of painting, sculpture and architecture as well as drama, poetic and prose literature.
+Through the Internet, CDs, videos, live performances and museum visits, students will introduced to the major art forms of theatre, music, dance, film, the visual arts of painting, sculpture and architecture as well as drama, poetic and prose literature.
 They will discover how each artist uses common elements like idea concept, form, line, color, rhythm, the use of sound and movement to create a work of art.
 Works from various cultures will be explored.
 Required for Education majors.

 GCA 162 Introduction to Performing Arts (upon request)